LLNL/blt/docs/api/target.rst

                         LINK_FLAGS               [flag1 [flag2 ..]]
                         DEFINES                  [def1 [def2 ...]] )

-Creates a CMake library target from a list of existing library files or targets.
+Creates a CMake target from build artifacts and system files generated outside of this build system.

 NAME
   Name of the created CMake target